juju/docs/src/en/wip-storage.md

 Which, on the EC2 provider, will create a 10 gigabyte volume in the ‘ebs’ pool.

-Charms may specify as many different types of storage as they require, in which case they may all be specified using the constraint, or some or all can be omitted to accept the default values:
+Charms may declare multiple types of storage, in which case they may all be specified using the constraint, or some or all can be omitted to accept the default values:

 ```
 juju deploy cs:~axwalk/postgresql --storage data=ebs,10G cache=ebs-ssd
 ```

-### Persistence (provisional)
+### Persistence (not working!)

 Some providers have the option to detach storage from the lifespan of the instance(s) which created/used it.
 This means that even after services have been removed, the storage and its contents still exist in your cloud, which may be useful for backup, recovery or transport purposes.
 Juju will not allow you to completely destroy an environment which contains such storage (except by using the --force option).
 If this feature is enabled for storage pools, you must remember to decommission the storage manually.

 ### Provider-specific options

 AWS/EC2
+OpenStack
+MAAS

 ## Writing a charm which supports storage